 We can agree that there is much ambiguity revolving around the virus and the economic instability that we face currently; however, there is one constant that we can count on, which is that nothing lasts forever.
-History shows us that there are great economic improvements that take place after most significant health and financial crises.
-The COVID-19 pandemic is no different than similar events in history— where there is a dip in the economy; there is surely an economic boom to follow.
+History shows great economic improvements occur after the most significant health and financial crises.
+The COVID-19 pandemic is no different than similar events in history— where there is a dip in the economy, there is surely an economic boom to follow.

 3. Don’t Stand Still

 It’s time to keep your team motivated by creating an achievable plan.
-As stated before, each moment in history has defined how we as people have responded to a national tragedy— this pandemic is likely to follow the same trend.
+As stated before, each moment in history has defined how we have responded to a national tragedy— this pandemic is likely to follow the same trend.
 As businesses, we can readjust our marketing, sales, and budget to accommodate an ever-changing economic climate.
-This is the time that defines our character and company culture— don’t react out of fear, but instead gather your executive team or other trusted advisors, to create an achievable plan that will lead your business to success.
+This is the time that defines our character and company culture— don’t react out of fear; instead, gather your executive team or other trusted advisors to create an achievable plan that will lead your business to success.

-Review your revenue and cost analysis to see where you can cut or adjust unnecessary spending.
-Understand that changes regarding the COVID-19 outbreak are occurring every day; therefore, adjustments to the business’s budget will be a moving target— don’t be discouraged, as this is to be expected.
+Review your revenue and cost analysis to see where to cut or adjust unnecessary spending.
+Understand that changes regarding the COVID-19 outbreak occur daily; therefore, adjustments to the business’s budget will be a moving target— don’t be discouraged, as this is to be expected.

 4. Act Now

-Once you’ve evaluated the business and determined a recovery plan; you will need to put your plan into action.
+Once you’ve evaluated the business and determined a recovery plan, you must put your plan into action.
 Convey the strategy concisely to all employees, thus ensuring that all departments understand the part they will play during this time.
 Remember that there is not a one-size-fits-all plan that will lead your business to success.
 Be brave and be open to new ideas, evaluate their potential success, and if it makes sense for your business, then try them out.

 Allow your business to evolve and be open to new and innovative ideas.
-Who knows, the simplest new idea could lead your business to success!
-Put everything on the table and consider every idea, regardless of it seeming too small or too large.
+Who knows, the most straightforward new idea could lead your business to success!
+Put everything on the table and consider every idea, whether it seems too small or too large.

 There is no clear and determined way to rebuild a successful business.
-Understanding history, garnering support, development of an action plan and putting that plan into play can help prevent stress paralysis that has the potential to debilitate a business.
-Don’t give up on learning from the past, what has worked, and new ways of driving your business forward are essentials to great business success.
+Understanding history, garnering support, developing an action plan, and putting that plan into play can help prevent stress paralysis that has the potential to debilitate a business.
+Don’t give up on learning from the past; what has worked and new ways of driving your business forward are essentials to great business success.